neil-edelman/boxes/readme.md

-Mostly independent `C89` data structure headers that use compile-time polymorphism to generate lightweight and statically type-safe containers.
+`C89` data structure headers that use compile-time polymorphism to generate lightweight and statically type-safe containers.

 ## Downloading ##

 Pick and choose from `src` and use them.
-Here is the dependencies.
+Here are the dependencies.

 ![Dependencies](dependencies.svg)